From the Dean

 Top 10 Cybersecurity programs in the U.S. (Military Times, 2017)

 Top 50 Best Value UX Design Graduate Programs (Value Colleges, 2016)

 Top 25 Undergraduate Game Design programs (GamePro Media and The Princeton Review, 2018)

 Top 10 Best Online Graduate Computer Information Technology Programs (U.S.News & World Report, 2018)

 Top 100 Graduate Computer Science programs (U.S.News & World Report, 2018)

 MS in Computer Science program is ranked #19 out of 286 for veteran friendliness of all U.S. colleges and universities (College Factual, 2018)

 Top 10 2019 Best Online Colleges for Master's in Library Science (Guide to Online Schools/SR Education Group, 2018)

 About Drexel University

 Drexel University is a comprehensive global research university ranked among the top 100 in the nation.
-With approximately 26,000 students, Drexel is one of America's 15 largest private universities.
+With more than 24,000 students, Drexel is one of America's 15 largest private universities.
 Learn more about Drexel.